caturcotte/seq_pipeline/docs/monitor_jobs.md

+---
+layout: page
+title: "Monitor the status of your jobs"
+permalink: /monitor-jobs
+---

 # Monitor the status of all of your jobs

 You can do the following to monitor the status of your jobs: